Henry Rangel Silva

-Henry de Jesús Rangel Silva (born 1961) is the current governor of Trujillo, Venezuela.
+Henry de Jesús Rangel Silva (born 1961) was the governor of Trujillo, Venezuela in 2012-2021.
 A military general and former Minister of Defense, Rangel Silva was previously the head of Operational Strategic Command of the Venezuelan Armed Forces, head of the DISIP (from 2005) and Director of CANTV (from 2009).
 Rangel Silva took part in the coup attempt of February 1992 together with Hugo Chávez.

 Career

 In 2008, the U.S. Office of Foreign Assets Control (OFAC) sanctioned three current or former Venezuelan government officials, saying there was evidence they had materially helped the Revolutionary Armed Forces of Colombia (FARC) in the illegal drug trade.
 The order "freezes any assets the designated entities and individuals may have under U.S. jurisdiction and prohibits U.S. persons from conducting financial or commercial transactions involving those assets".
 Rangel, Hugo Carvajal, former director of Venezuela's military intelligence (DGIM); and Ramón Rodríguez Chacín, former Minister of the Interior, were sanctioned.

 In November 2010, Rangel declared that the military forces are "married to the political, socialist project" led by Hugo Chávez in Venezuela.
 Then he added that the arrival of a government different from Chávez would be unacceptable:

 "The hypothesis (of an opposition government) is difficult, it would mean to sell of the country, people won't accept that, the Armed Forces won't and the people less."

 Shortly after, Rangel was promoted to General-in-Chief, the highest rank obtainable in the Venezuelan military.